 * * * * * * * * * *

-I'm convinced that, when our sovereign God places us in seemingly impossible situations, He’s not concerned so much about changing the situation as He is about changing us.
-He doesn’t need our help in dealing with impossible situations; because they’re not impossible to Him.
-What He really wants from us the conformity of our hearts to His own.
+And the same is true in our individual lives.
+I'm quite convinced that, when God places us in seemingly impossible situations, He's not concerned so much about changing the situation as He is about changing us.
+He doesn't need our help in dealing with impossible situations; because they're not impossible to Him.
+What He wants is to see to it that our hearts are conformed to His own.

-What a difference it would be if, in the midst of a seemingly impossible situation—rather than panicking and saying, “Oh no; Lord!
-What are we going to do?”—we instead had the spiritual maturity to turn to our Lord in prayer and say, “Dear Lord; please teach me what Your concern is in all this.
-Help me to see what You see in it.
+What a difference it would be if, in the midst of a seemingly impossible situation -- rather than panicking and saying, "Oh no; Lord!
+What are we going to do?!!" -- we had the spiritual maturity instead to turn to Jesus and say, "Ok, Lord; what is Your concern in all this?
 What do you care about in this situation?
 What do You want to have happen?
 What do You long for?
-Who is it that’s burdening Your heart right now, Lord; and what do You want to see happening in their lives?
+Who is it that's burdening Your heart right now, Lord; and what do You want to see happening in their lives?
 How can I glorify You in this situation?
 Show me where Your heart is in all this; and help me to conform my heart to Your concerns and Your wishes.
-Make my heart like Your own in all this.”
+Make my heart like Your own in all this."